Town Council (click topics below to display)

 Sheila A. Olem, a resident of Herndon since 1990, is serving her fourth term on the Herndon Town Council.

 In 2016 Olem was appointed by Governor Terry McAuliffe to the Virginia State Executive Council for Children’s Services.
-She also served as chair to the Virginia Municipal League’s (VML) Environmental Quality Committee as well as serving on the VML Legislative Committee.
+She also served as chair to the Virginia Municipal League’s (VML) Environmental Quality Committee, served on the VML Legislative Committee, and currently serves on the VML General Laws Policy Committee.
 She serves as the town’s representative to the Committee for Dulles and is the second alternate representative for the Northern Virginia Regional Commission.
 She has chaired the town’s Pedestrian and Bicycle Committee and its Interview Committee, and served on the Joint Communications Committee between the council and the Planning Commission.
 She has represented the town on the Phase II (Metro) District Commission and the Dulles Area Transportation Association (DATA).

 Olem was appointed to Herndon’s Board of Zoning Appeals (BZA) in 2000 and served through 2007, to include service as the board’s vice chairman.
 She has also served on Dranesville District land use committees, including the Dulles Toll Road Task Force (2000-01) and the Hunter Mill Task Force (2005).